 Because Bhutan has one of the world’s cutest beers, Red Panda Beer.
 No red pandas inside, just smooth white beer.
 The perfect antidote to the fiery ema datshi.

-And no, I’m telling you it’s the high altitude, not the 5% alcohol content that’s making my head spin…
+Beer getting to my head?
+No, I’m telling you it’s the high altitude, not the 5% alcohol content that’s making my head spin…

 DRUKAIR LANDING IN PARO AIRPORT BHUTAN